 However, some of these policies are not accepted by the public: 50% of the population rejects both privatisation and down-sizing of the government.
-Privatisation is least opposed in Bangladesh and most opposed in Sri Lanka and India.
+Privatisation is most opposed in Sri Lanka and India, and the least opposed in Bangladesh.
 Nearly 60% of the population opposes the privatisation of public services, and this becomes more intense within less privileged groups such as the poor, non-literate and rural dwellers.
 In spite of this, the opposition to liberalization is much weaker when it does not touch public services or the government.
-Thus, with the exception of India and Sri Lanka, more people, particularly in Bangladesh and Pakistan, favour the entry of foreign capital than not.
-And redistributive policies, as putting ceilings on wealth and income, find more favour in Bangladesh and India, while strongly rejected in Sri Lanka.
+Thus, with the exception of Sri Lanka and India, more people, particularly in Pakistan and Bangladesh, favour the entry of foreign capital than not.
+And redistributive policies, such as putting ceilings on wealth and income, find more favour in

+India and Bangladesh, while these are strongly rejected in Sri Lanka.